gallactic/gnet/README.md

 ```
     Usage: gnet [options] [command]

-  gnet

  Options:
   -V, --version                                                        output the version number
   -h, --help                                                           output usage information

 Commands:
   install|insl
   install gallactic blockchain, and copy the files to the home directory (.gallactic),
   No need to initialize project for this command.

   uninstall|unsl
   uninstall gallactic blockchain, and back up the files to the home directory (gallactic-backup),
   No need to initialize project for this command.

   run|rn
   run gallactic blockchain,you need install gallactic first!,
   No need to initialize project for this command.

   init|int
   Initialize project, makes folders and files which are needed for starting a dapp project.

   compile|cmp
   Compile all contracts in contracts folder and makes artifacts in the build folder
   you need to initialize a project before using this command.

+  test|tst
+   runs tests in test folder with .js extension
+   snak test integrates mocha and chai for testing
+  you need to initialize a project before using this command.

   migrate|mgt [options] [accountname]
-    deploy contracts on the Gallactic
+  deploy contract on the Gallactic
   you need to initialize a project before using this command.

-    account_info| ainf <address>
+  account_info|ainf <address>
-    Get account info of a specific address
+  Get account info
-    you may need to initialize a project before using this command
+  you need to initialize a project before using this command.

-    validator_info| vinf <address>
+  validator_info|vinf <address>
-    Get validator info of a specific validator address
+  Get validator info
-    No need to initialize a project before using this command
+  yNo need to initialize a project before using this command.

   list_accounts|lacnt
   Load all accounts
   you need to initialize a project before using this command.

   default_accounts|dacnt
   List all predefined accounts
   No need to initialize a project before using this command.

   create_account|crtac <pass_phrase>
-    Creates an account and saves the encrypted private key in $HOME/g_keystore.
+  Creates an account and saves the encrypted json file in $HOME/g_keystore ,
   No need to initialize a project before using this command.

-    balance|blnc <address>
-    Get balance of a specefic account
-    No need to initialize a project before using this command.

   stakes|stk <address>
   Get stakes of validator account
-    No need to initialize a project before using this command

-    sequence|seq <address>
-    Get sequence of a specefic account
   No need to initialize a project before using this command.

+  balance|blnc <address>
+  Get balance of a specific account
+  No need to initialize a project before using this command.

-    inspect|insp <address>
+  inspect|insp <address> <pass_phrase>
-    Inspect details of a specific account stored in the local keystore(g_keystore).
+  Inspect details of a specific account.
 This will display private key and public key.
   No need to initialize a project before using this command.

+  sequence|seq <address>
+  Get sequence of a specific account
+  No need to initialize a project before using this command.

   transact|tx [options] <priv_key> <data> <address> <fee> <gas_limit>
   (Unsafe!)
 Do regular transaction to a contract, you need pass the private key of sender and address of contract
   you need to initialize a project before using this command.

-    bond|bnd [options] <public_key> <address> <amount> <fee>  <priv_key>
+  bond|bnd [options] <public_key> <amount> <fee> <priv_key>
-    (safe) Do Bond transaction, you need pass the private key of sender and address of reciever
+  (safe) Do Bond transaction, you need pass the validator publickey, stake amount, transaction fee, and private key of sender
   you may need to initialize a project before using this command.

   unbond|ubnd [options] <address> <amount> <fee> <priv_key>
-    (safe) Do Unbond transaction, you need pass the private key of sender and address of reciever
+  (safe) Do Unbond transaction, you need pass account address, stake amount, transaction fee and private key of the validator
   you may need to initialize a project before using this command.
+  Note: you should be a validator to do unbond transaction.

   send|snd [options] <address> <amount> <priv_key>
+  (safe) Do regular transaction, you need to pass the address of the receiver, amount and the private key of sender
+  you may need to initialize a project before using this command.

+  random_tx|rtx <count>
+  (safe) Do regular random transaction,
+  you may need to initialize a project before using this command.

+  permission|perm [options] <address> <perm_value> <priv_key>
-    (safe) Do regular transaction, you need pass the private key of sender and address of reciever
+  (safe) Do regular permission transaction, you need to pass the permission value and address of the receiver, private key of sender
-    you need to initialize a project before using this command.
+  you may need to initialize a project before using this command.

+  *
   call|calf <contract_name> <function_name> [parameters_list]
-    Calls the function of specefic contract, you need to pass the list of parameters like this var1,var2,...,varK ,comma separated,
+  Calls the function of specific contract, you need to pass the list of parameters like this var1,var2,...,varK ,comma separated,
   You need to initialize a project before using this command.

   chain_id|chid
   Get chain id of the blockchain
   You need to initialize a project before using this command.

   genesis_hash|genhash
   Get Genesis Hash of the blockchain
   You need to initialize a project before using this command.

   latest_block_height|lbckh
   Get Latest Block Hash of the blockchain
   You need to initialize a project before using this command.

   info|inf
   Get Info of the blockchain
   You need to initialize a project before using this command.

   latest_block|lblck
   Get Latest Block of the blockchain
   You may need to initialize a project before using this command.

   block|blck <block_height>
   Get the specific Block of the blockchain
   You may need to initialize a project before using this command.

   list_transactions|ltxs <block_height>
   Get transactions of the specific Block
   You may need to initialize a project before using this command.

   config|conf
   Get the current config of the gnet
   If you haven't created any project gallactic url will be http://127.0.0.1:1337/rpc by default
   You may need to initialize a project before using this command.
 ```

 ### Example :